tiabenson/HTML/readme.md

 **How to Run Files:** Download the HTML files and open them in your preferred browser.

+## Planet Calculator.html
+A calculator that finds your age on different planets based on your birthdate.
+Uses HTML, JavaScript, and CSS.

 ## Form.html
 A submission form that was created using HTML.
 Includes a legend, radio buttons, checkboxes, text boxes, drop-down menus, and an upload file button.
 ![](https://github.com/tiabenson/HTML-JavaScript/blob/main/form.png)